Can I Eat Expired Flour Tortilla?

 Expert Source

-"Flour tortillas should be stored in a cool, dry place at room temperature and used within 7 days for best quality, according to FDA recommendations."
+"According to USDA guidelines, flour tortillas should be stored in a cool, dry place at room temperature and used within 7 days of opening for best quality."

 ✅Fresh Flour Tortilla